Additional

 memories. - Structured observations: metadata rows keyed by

-memory_idthat describe archive memories with title, narrative, facts, concepts, provenance, files, tools, source events, privacy state, and migration status.
+memory_idthat describe archive memories with title, narrative, facts, concepts, provenance, files, tools, source events, privacy state, and migration status. - Durable runtime context: optional task-scoped message and compaction-summary rows used only for active-task recall through

 Structured observations are not a replacement for archive memory.
 They are an index and control plane over it.